AI

 - Best practices and a validation checklist before rendering

-Compatible with: Claude, ChatGPT, Cursor, Copilot, Gemini, and all platforms supporting the open Agent Skills standard.
+Compatible with: Claude, ChatGPT, Cursor, Copilot, Gemini, Grok, and all platforms supporting the open Agent Skills standard.

 Installation